Medicare in Minnesota

 Medicare statistical trends in Minnesota

-- More than half (489,099) of these Medicare beneficiaries were enrolled in Medicare Advantage plans.
+- More than half ( 575,902) of Medicare beneficiaries in Minnesota were enrolled in Medicare Advantage plans and other Health plans.

-- More than 677,500 Medicare beneficiaries in Minnesota elected to have Part D prescription drug coverage either from stand-alone Medicare Prescription Drug Plans (391,006 people) or from Medicare Advantage Prescription Drug plans ( 286,560 people).
+- More than 752,000 Medicare beneficiaries in Minnesota elected to have Medicare Part D prescription drug coverage either from stand-alone Medicare Prescription Drug Plans (432,915 people) or from Medicare Advantage Prescription Drug plans ( 319,830).

 - All Medicare beneficiaries in Minnesota will have access to Medicare Advantage plans.

-- 23% of people with Medicare Part D are eligible to receive may qualify for Extra Help (also called the low-income subsidy, or LIS).
+- 22% of people with Medicare Part D are eligible to receive Extra Help (also called the low-income subsidy, or LIS).

-- $18.40 is estimated to be the lowest monthly premium for a Medicare Prescription Drug Plan (premiums may be lower for individuals who qualify for Extra Help, or higher for those who pay a Part D late-enrollment penalty).
+- $20.40is estimated to be the lowest monthly premium for a Medicare Prescription Drug Plan (premiums may be lower for individuals who qualify for Extra Help, or higher for those who pay a Part D late-enrollment penalty).

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.